 Career Courses 120, 220 and 320

-Take Career Courses CNS 120 and 220 to learn more about yourself and the career options that align with your interests, values, and strengths.
-Register for CNS 320 (to be taken your Junior Year) to learn how to professionally market yourself to employers.
+Take Career Courses EDU 120 and 220 to learn more about yourself and the career options that align with your interests, values, and strengths.
+Register for EDU 320 (to be taken your Junior Year) to learn how to professionally market yourself to employers.

 In order to develop clarity, competence, and confidence in your career goals, reflecting on your experiences periodically and regularly will ensure that you make sound decisions about your academic, extracurricular, career and life choices.
 Review and answer these questions on the attached Word document at the end of each semester and at the end of your sophomore summer.